 EPA - The Stamp of Quality of Care //

-The EPA does not solely require a membership fee and proof of qualification to gain accreditation and membership.
+The EPA does not solely require a membership fee and proof of qualification to gain membership.
 As well as qualifying in their chosen modality, and fulfilling the requisite number of hours of practice training and study subjects etc, practitioners are required to satisfy the EPA that they represent the quality that is the hallmark of the EPA.
 This quality is a level of professionalism, integrity and respect for the client that is a world pioneer in the field of healthcare.

-In short, all practitioners agree, as part of their accreditation, to abide by and adhere to the EPA Code of Ethics and Conduct, which spells out in full the meaning of integrity and responsibility in a practitioner.
+In short, all practitioners agree, as part of their membership, to abide by and adhere to the EPA Code of Ethics and Conduct, which spells out in full the meaning of integrity and responsibility in a practitioner.

 And the result? …The EPA provides a standard of healthcare practitioner that the public can trust, as being of the same quality as the EPA itself.
 This is enormously important and of value to all people, in a day and age when stress, body pain, disease and illness and other health markers are on the rise.
 The public seeks a quality in healthcare that they can trust as putting the client’s true wellbeing first.

-Accreditation by the EPA is for one year.
+Membership with the EPA is for one year.
 Each year, practitioners are re-assessed to determine whether they are living and practising in such a way that represents the integrity and professionalism that are at the core of the EPA.